VoxelPenguin/mell/README.md

 ## About

-**Mell makes civic engagement effortless.** Spotted a pothole?
+**Mell makes civic engagement effortless and fun.** Spotted a pothole?
 Broken streetlight?
 Downed tree?
 Most cities have a 311 line for reporting issues, but the process can be confusing and time-consuming.

 Mell (a portmanteau of "My 311") uses AI to identify, categorize, and route community issues to the right authorities - all in seconds, and without ever needing to make a phone call.
 Our friendly mascot Mell the Meerkat walks you through each step of the process.
 Meerkats are observant and always on the lookout for trouble - the perfect companion to help keep your community safe and well-maintained!